yasminbkd/Data-Mining-Project/README.md

 for this project to work you need to change your path in the project in the main .

-machine learning project made by yasmin ben khedim and iheb masmoudi
+Data Mining project made by yasmin ben khedim and iheb masmoudi